The Firebase Session component

 Your Cloud Firestore configuration is ready.

-Click on Components and choose Session Firebase.
+Click on Components and choose Firebase Session.
 To make the component accessible throughout the application, insert it at the project level.

-This option specifies the number of hours (after login) that the session remains valid, even without an internet connection.
+This option specifies the number of hours (after identification) during which the session remains valid, even without an internet connection.
 Beyond this number of hours, an internet connection will be required to continue.
-When the session is still valid, the user will not need to reconnect.
-By default, the value 0 creates an infinite session.
+When the session is still valid, the user will not need to log in again.
+By default, a value of 0 creates an infinite session.

 💡 Don't forget to insert the Authentication component to display the login form in your application.